 When it comes to storage, according to the official Garmin website, both the Garmin Enduro and the cheaper Fermin 6 only offer 64 megabytes of memory.
 But the Fermin 6 Pro Solar, on the other hand, comes with 32 gigabytes.
 That’s roughly equal to 32,000 megabytes.

 This kind of makes sense considering the fact that both the Enduro and Fermin 6 don’t support music apps.
-So, they don’t need a lot of extra space.
+So they don’t need a lot of extra space.
 However, at 800 bucks. we’d certainly prefer having more storage space.
 Even if we are talking about apps or local music.

 It could be that the power-efficient processor of the Enduro can’t handle something like that.
 But considering how it’s compatible with all the other workout-related features, we highly doubt it.
-Let us know about your thoughts in the comments.
+Let us know your thoughts in the comments.